 THE SECRETARIAT OF ECONOMY IS INTEGRATED BY:

-4.- Desconcentrated administratives agencies: Federal Competition Commission, Federal Regulatory Improvement Commission, National Institute of Social Economy and National Institute of the Entrepreneur.
+4. Deconcentrated administrative agencies: Federal Competition Commission, Federal Commission on Regulatory Improvement, National Institute of Social Economy and National Institute of the Entrepreneur.

 a) Public decentralized agencies:

 National Metrology Center (CENAM, by its initials in Spanish

 Mexican Institute of Industrial Property (IMPI, by its initials in Spanish)

 Mexican Geological Survey (SGM, by its initials in Spanish)